top of page

 Understanding the Importance of Estate Planning

-Estate planning goes beyond just distributing assets at your death; it involves critical decisions for you during your life in addition to those decisions that shape your family's future.
+Estate planning goes beyond just distributing assets at our death; it involves critical decisions for us during our lives in addition to those decisions that shape our family's future.
 Common steps include creating a will, setting up trusts, assigning powers of attorney (POA), and discussing healthcare directives.
 An interesting statistic shows that about 60% of Americans do not have a will, which can lead to confusion and disputes later.
 When parents openly communicate their estate plans to their adult children, it minimizes misunderstandings, gives time to address potential conflicts, and allows the parents to communicate their reasoning.

 The holiday season provides a unique opportunity for these discussions.
-Family members generally feel more reflective, relaxed and open during gatherings, making it easier to tackle sensitive topics.
-However, it is essential to approach the subject thoughtfully.
+Family members generally feel more reflective, relaxed, and open during gatherings, making it easier to tackle sensitive topics.
+However, we must approach the subject thoughtfully.

 What is the best way to discuss estate planning during the holidays?
 Some initiations may feel organic and occur naturally.
 For instance, bringing up a cherished family recipe may lead naturally to the topic of who will inherit cherished family heirlooms.
-Another initiator may be sharing what your in-laws or family friends are going through or how they have handled their planning, or if a family member passed away in the last year, you can ask how their kids and everyone are doing.
+Another initiator may be sharing what our in-laws or family friends are going through or how they have handled their planning.
+If a family member passed away in the last year, we can ask how their kids and everyone are doing.
 These discussions are common and often happen regardless but can be a good opportunity to reflect on planning.

 How to Approach the Topic

 As the child, it is essential to frame the conversation around care and concern.
-For example, say something like, “I want to ensure you have everything in place so that you can continue living comfortably.”
-This approach emphasizes your desire to support their well-being rather than focusing on inheritances.
+For example, we might say something like, “I want to ensure you have everything in place so that you can continue living comfortably.”
+This approach emphasizes our desire to support their well-being rather than focusing on inheritances.
 Also, everyone should understand it is what the parents want to do, not what the children want to do.
-Nobody should be bound by any plan that was discussed, these things change over time and what makes sense today may not make sense tomorrow.
+Nobody should be bound by any plan that was discussed; these things change over time, and what makes sense today may not make sense tomorrow.

 The Definition of Fairness